 Note that the following is a comprehensive summary of the official, legally binding ASEBP insurance policies and plan documents, which are available through your employer or by contacting us.

-The amount of life insurance that will be paid is based on your annual earnings and is payable to your designated beneficiary or your estate.
+The amount of life insurance paid is based on two times your annual earnings and is payable to your designated beneficiary or your estate.
 This includes salary, administrative allowances, isolation pay, vacation pay, retroactive salary and compensation for an acting assignment longer than three months.
-Note that annual earnings do not include car allowances, early retirement incentives, expense allowances or reimbursements, overtime, pay in lieu of vacation, salary from teaching night or summer school classes or signing bonuses.
+Note that annual earnings don’t include car allowances, early retirement incentives, expense allowances or reimbursements, overtime, pay in lieu of vacation, salary from teaching night or summer school classes or signing bonuses.

-Life Insurance (Substitute Teachers, Casual Staff, Part-Time Employees and School Trustees)
+Life Insurance (Supplemental Package Participants and School Trustees)

 The amount of life insurance that will be paid is a lump sum of your choice and is payable to your designated beneficiary or your estate.